 - What’s your name?
 Ignatius

 - Why did you want to become a nurse?
 I’ve been accused of being a compulsive helper in the past so I think my personality leaned a lot towards me making the decision to become a nurse.
-I also grew up around some family members and friends of the family who experienced mental health difficulties which gave me a lasting curiosity to better understand and empathise with their experience.
-I genuinely believe, giving of oneself to others is one of the most rewarding experiences; being able to give as part of my work is a bonus!!!
+I also grew up around some family members and friends of the family who experienced mental health difficulties which gave me a lasting curiosity to better understand and empathise with their experiences.
+I genuinely believe, that giving of oneself to others is one of the most rewarding experiences; being able to give as part of my work is a bonus!!!

 - What is the most rewarding part of being a mental health nurse at Nightingale Hospital?
 Being able to work closely with various clinical disciplines, teams and departments in a way that allows innovation and change to be made in a way that is fluid and dynamic where you see the immediate impact of decisions that you have been a party to help and benefit others.
 A case in point is how we have been able to respond and deal with the challenges of the pandemic as a hospital.